Comparison of generalised additive models and neural networks in applications: A systematic review: Conclusion

-We extracted and analysed performance outcomes across the most commonly reported metrics: RMSE, $R^2$, and AUC.
-On average, there was no evidence of a statistically significant difference between the performance of GAMs and neural networks across datasets for all three metrics based on the values of the intercepts in the models; that is to say, there is no evidence of consistent superiority of one model class over the other.
+We also extracted and analysed performance outcomes across the most commonly reported metrics (RMSE, $R^2$, and AUC) to investigate both RQ2 (on whether or not one model outperforms the other) and RQ3 (and whether or not performance differences can be explained using reported variables).
+On average, there was no evidence of a statistically significant difference between the performance of GAMs and neural networks across datasets for all three metrics based on the values of the intercepts of our meta analysis models (RQ2).
+That is to say, there is no evidence of consistent superiority of one model class over the other.
 This aligns with the claims of other authors, for example, \cite{rudin2019stop} says that no single algorithm consistently outperforms others on tabular data, with differences often being small compared to tuning effects.
-They suggest interpretable models can perform as well as more complex ones, though publication bias often exaggerates performance gaps.
+Indeed, Rudin suggests that interpretable models can perform similarly to complex ones, though publication bias often exaggerates performance gaps.

-Considering covariate effects revealed potential drivers for differences in the performance of GAMs and neural networks.
-This highlights that, depending on the dataset structure and computing capabilities, one model may be preferred over the other on a case-by-case basis.
-For RMSE, model complexity and its interaction with year played a significant role.
-In earlier years, medium-sized neural networks were outperformed by GAMs, while neural networks of unknown size had superior performance over GAMs.
-Interestingly, while neural network size showed a significant association with the response, in recent years these effects have diminished and are no longer statistically distinguishable from zero for any network size.

-For AUC, the pairwise interactions between year with sample size, and year with number of predictors showed that, while neural networks have tended to outperform GAMs in larger higher-dimensional datasets, this performance gap has narrowed over time; recent years show no statistically significant differences from zero for any category.
-This suggests that GAMs are highly competitive, especially in smaller data settings.
+Considering the effects of paper and dataset characteristics revealed some potential associations with differences in the performance of GAMs and neural networks (RQ3).
+For RMSE, model complexity and its interaction with year was statistically significant.
+GAMs performed better than neural networks in studies where the neural network was medium-sized (5 to 10 parameters), but this effect has diminished in recent years and is no longer statistically significant.
+For AUC, the effects of dataset dimensions (sample size and the number of predictors) showed that, while neural networks are associated with improved performance in larger higher-dimensional datasets, the performance gap has narrowed over time.
+In recent years, there were no statistically significant effects associated with performance differences between GAMs and neural networks.
+While being conscious of the unreported information as discussed above, these results indicate that GAMs and neural networks are currently well matched across many different analyses conducted in the literature.